 So to make sure I could provide a review worth the beans it’s printed on, I brought in an expert.

 My friend, Steve Ross, is an amazing bunch of guys.
 He’s a concert promoter, a photographer, an activist, and a pastor.
 He works at Children’s Hunger Fund, an international charity that provides food to hungry kids (in case you couldn’t guess by the name).
 He’s got 7 kids with another on the way (Go Jamie!).
 But his secret super power is turning a cup of coffee into an experience to remember.

-We got together one morning last week, and with the help of Steve’s mad scientist pour over equipment plus two bags of Trader Sam’s Coffee, we brewed up our happy place!
+We got together one morning last week, and with the help of Steve’s mad scientist pour over equipment plus two bags of Expedition Roasters coffee, we brewed up our happy place!

 When we zipped open the package (unintentionally, but appropriately shaped like Mickey ears) we could immediately tell that this was going to be a pleasant jungle excursion.
 The aroma definitely smelled like banana, but not banana flavoring.
 I don’t want a coffee that tastes like banana Laffy Taffy.
 That would be bad.